Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 10

 Monday 11 September 2017 â Cannonvale to Happy Bay, Long Island

 It was a pretty calm night but at times we had some side-on rolling.
 Strange as the wind was quite light.
-We get up at 0710, it is calm, wind less than four knots and nice and sunny.
+We get up at 0710, it is calm, the wind is less than four knots and it is nice and sunny.
 While Michael takes Veto to the beach, Kelly makes breakfast.

 |Pacific Dawn||The board walk leading to the wharf at Happy Bay|